nikita0393/Stock-Market/README.md

 - Face value can be different for different companies and is decided by the promoters of the company.
 - Value returned on the face of the document.
 - FV will atleast be 1 and in multiple of one's
+- Remains constant unless there is a stock split

 -> a pvt ltd company converts to public ltd (or ltd) when there are more investors (or shareholders) other than the promoters.

 -> pvt ltd company --> public ltd company --> listed company